bambora/dev.bambora.com/source/includes/mobile/_bnpayment-android.md

 }
 ```

-*Make sure you've successfully set up the SDK and implemented Credit Card Registration, in the above steps, before continuing with this step.*

-Assuming a credit card token is on the device, you can then use that card accept payments in your app.
+Once you have set up card registration, from the previous section, and assuming a credit card token is on the device, you can then use that card make payments in your app.

 All you need to do is create a `PaymentSettings` object and supply it the amount (in cents), the currency, and the card token.
 You can get the card token by first getting the [CreditCard](https://github.com/bambora/BNPayment-Android/blob/master/bn-payment/src/main/java/com/bambora/nativepayment/models/creditcard/CreditCard.java) (using one of the above Managing Credit Cards operations) and then calling `getCreditCardToken()` on it.

 Once you have the settings you can now process the payment.
 This method requires three parameters: